Morkahja/roar/README.md

 Example setup:

 ```
-/roar watch
+/roarr watch
 # press your ability until you see its slot number
-/roar slot 3
+/roarr slot 3
-/roar chance 40
+/roarr chance 40
-/roar cd 12
+/roarr cd 12
-/roar on
+/roarr on
 ```

 ## How It Works

-ROAR hooks into the `UseAction` function.
+ROARR hooks into the `UseAction` function.
 Each time you press your chosen action slot, the addon checks:

-* Is ROAR enabled?
+* Is ROARR enabled?
 * Does the slot match your configured slot?
 * Is the cooldown ready?
 * Does the random chance succeed?